TheOpenDictionary/stardict2odict/README.md

 How to Use
 ----------
+> Before you begin, be sure to download and install [Bazel](https://bazel.build)

-Using the CLI is dead simple.
+Running the program is very simple.
 There's two ways you can use it:

 ### 1. With a Single Argument
 By simply providing the path to a StarDict archive, the CLI will return an example HTML entry stored in that file that will help you in crafting the regex for conversion.
 Here's an example:

 ```
-$ stardict2odict.jar ./babylon-korean-english.tar.bz2
+$ bazel run ./babylon-korean-english.tar.bz2
 Processing dictionary file...
 Found example entry HTML: <font color="blue">adj.</font> aspen
 ```